Table of Contents

 1. Backlighting for glass-like jewelry

-Backlighting is a process of leveraging the translucency of glass-like jewelry products by lighting it from behind.
+Backlighting is a process of leveraging the translucency of glass-like jewelry products by lighting them from behind.
 It’s a flattering lighting setup that provides the product with a crystal-clear look and appeal without distorting its shape.
 Setting up a backlighting technique at home is easy and inexpensive as long as you have the required materials.

 - Arrange your shooting environment